DavidGent-Lab/Woods-et-al-2025-J-Economic-Entomology/README.md

 Date: MM/DD/YY format

-Block: Replicate block indicted with Roman numerals I to VI for the six replicate blocks
+Block: Replicate block indicted with Roman numerals I to VIII for the eight replicate blocks

 TRT: Treatment, where 1 = nontreated, 2 = imidacloprid applied in May, and 3 = imidacloprid applied in June